 Summer Affordable Housing and Community Development Internship

-Oxy students: Are you interested in issues of affordable housing, homelessness, community development, and improvement of conditions in low-income neighborhoods?
-If so, consider applying for Oxy's paid summer internship program in affordable housing and community development.
+Oxy students: Are you interested in issues of affordable housing, homelessness, community development, improvement of conditions in low-income neighborhoods, environmental justice, and climate justice?
+If so, consider applying for Oxy's paid summer internship program in affordable housing and environmental justice & policy..

 2014 Summer interns (pictured):

 Cassidy Higley '18 | LA Community Action Network